Intelligence-Cubed/watermark/watermarking_blockchain_paper.md

 ## Abstract

 As generative AI becomes widely used to produce text, images, audio, and video, content that is redistributed across platforms and modified through downstream edits often becomes difficult to independently verify for origin and attribution, amplifying risks such as deepfakes, impersonated works, and copyright disputes.
 Purely off-chain labels or database records lack a shared, auditable trust foundation; placing content or full generation traces on-chain is infeasible due to cost and privacy constraints; and relying solely on content hashes breaks under common distribution operations such as transcoding, cropping, and re-encoding.
 To address these challenges, we propose a multi-chain framework for **verifiable provenance and recursive royalties** that binds detectable watermark evidence in the artifact to auditable on-chain provenance claims, while using registries and integrity commitments to make detector definitions and rights terms reproducible and tamper-resistant.
+[1,2,3,6]

 The framework is built around three on-chain primitives.
 A **Model Registry** establishes model identity and an attestation public key.
 A **Watermark Scheme Registry** publishes a reproducible detector definition and parameters via `params_uri` and anchors them via `scheme_commitment`.
 A **Generation Record** persists a single generation claim as a queryable, indexable on-chain fact and captures derivation via `parent_hash`.
 On top of these primitives, we define a canonical **attestation payload** and a verifier loop: verifiers resolve registry references, validate commitments, reconstruct canonical messages, and verify signatures, then combine these results with watermark detection outcomes to return structured status codes and an auditable evidence bundle, enabling consistent verification across independent implementations.
 Building on the same verifiable anchors, we further specify how rights and royalty policies attach with integrity commitments, and provide rules for recursive royalty computation and a settlement gate (bounded depth, caps, and missing-parent handling) to support automated payouts along multi-hop derivative lineages.
 We also discuss practical extensions such as vault aggregation, streaming settlement, and tokenized revenue shares, as well as deployment considerations including cross-chain interoperability, key rotation and revocation governance, watermark robustness, and abuse resistance.
+[6,8,13,21,28]

 Overall, the proposed framework combines watermark-based content-side evidence with blockchain-based auditability into an implementable protocol foundation for verifiable provenance and auditable revenue distribution for AI-generated content.
+[28]

 # 1. Introduction

 Generative AI has rapidly become a primary engine for content creation: images, text, audio, and video can now be produced, edited, and redistributed at near-zero marginal cost.
 This shift substantially improves creative productivity, but it also exposes two structural challenges that are becoming increasingly difficult to ignore.
 First, as content propagates across platforms and undergoes post-processing, **its origin and attribution become hard to independently verify**, amplifying the risks of misinformation, deepfakes, and impersonated works.
 Second, existing copyright and revenue distribution mechanisms struggle to track the full lifecycle of “model generation → derivative creation → multi-hop distribution” in an auditable manner, resulting in opaque and inconsistent settlement outcomes for creators, model providers, and upstream rights holders.
+[1,2,3]

 In practice, relying on platform-controlled labels or off-chain databases is insufficient for trustworthy provenance: different platforms lack a shared trust anchor, and off-chain records can be altered, lost, or rendered inaccessible through migrations.
 At the same time, placing raw content or full generation traces on-chain is infeasible due to cost and privacy constraints.
-A pure “content hash” fingerprint is also fragile: common distribution operations—transcoding, cropping, re-encoding—change bytes and invalidate naive hash-based matching.
+In practice, the content bytes can be stored in content-addressed or economically persistent storage networks (e.g., IPFS, Filecoin, or Arweave), while the chain stores only hashes/commitments and minimal auditable facts.
+[22,23,24] A pure “content hash” fingerprint is also fragile: common distribution operations—transcoding, cropping, re-encoding—change bytes and invalidate naive hash-based matching.
 Addressing these tensions requires a mechanism with four properties:
 (1) **content-side detectability**, where the artifact itself carries extractable watermark evidence that survives realistic distribution;
 (2) **claim-side authenticity**, where an authorized model or rights holder can produce verifiable signatures over provenance claims, preventing forged attribution;
 (3) **definition-side reproducibility**, where the detector definition and parameters are immutably anchored so third parties can reproduce verification and avoid “post hoc rule substitution” attacks; and
 (4) **on-chain auditability with off-chain scalability**, where the blockchain stores a minimal set of immutable facts while compute-heavy tasks (e.g., watermark detection) remain off-chain.
+[6,7,8,22,34]

 This paper proposes a multi-chain–deployable framework for **verifiable provenance and recursive royalties** that binds **content-side watermark evidence** to **auditable on-chain claims**.
 The framework is built around three on-chain primitives and a verifier loop: a Model Registry establishes model identity and attestation keys; a Watermark Scheme Registry publishes and anchors reproducible detector definitions; a Generation Record persists a single generation claim as a queryable, indexable on-chain fact.
 Verifiers resolve registries, validate commitments, and verify signatures over a standardized attestation payload, then combine these results with content-side detection evidence to produce structured outcomes and an auditable evidence set.
 Building on this provenance foundation, we further specify a rights policy attachment model and a recursive royalty settlement mechanism that allocates revenue along an auditable lineage graph, and supports practical extensions such as vault aggregation, streaming settlement, and tokenized revenue shares.
+[27,28,29] [4,5]

 **Contributions.** The main contributions of this paper are: